kethavathsivanaik/nameit/README.md

-# Getting Started with Create React App
+# NameIt - Get Name Suggestions for your project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project will give you the name suggestions!

 ## Available Scripts